 "So here's the thing.
 I would have written this book myself if I could spell and type.
 I asked Felix to teach me, but he just laughed.
 He should know better, because last time he laughed at me I peed on his, well, nevermind.
 I'm getting off track here.
 Anyway, like I said, I would have written this book myself since the story is mostly about me.
 And that's the problem.
 Since the humans wrote it, they made it all about them and I'm hardly in it at all.
 Of course, it's a good story, it's about a dog, and yeah, some people.
 Read it yourself and if there's something you don't like, don't come looking for me; go after Felix."

 News from up above doesn't filter down into the catacombs as fast as it should, but I'm so glad I got to at least read the rest of the story.
-And guys, no offense, but next time you visit someone's house, please take your belongings with you when you leave.
+And guys, please don't take this the wrong way, but next time you visit someone's house, call first.
+You could have saved time and trouble by checking with me before you showed up on the doorstep.

 "Felix, perhaps this isn't the best place to leave a message, but I don't want to risk the alternatives.
 It was so good to see you.
 Alister and I may head down your way on a supply run; lets get together.
 Also, thank you for delivering the package alive.

-I have two fabulous daughters, three delightful grandchildren, an exceptionally supportive husband and muse who cooks like a four-star Michelin chef, and Suleiman, a Nothern New Mexican Purebred, the black variety.
-While I’ve been writing short stories for years, A Scurry of Squirrels is my first novel.
+I have two fabulous daughters, three delightful grandchildren, an exceptionally supportive husband and muse who cooks like a four-star Michelin chef, and Suleiman, a Northern New Mexican Purebred, the black variety.
+While I’ve been writing short stories for years, Indomitable is my first novel.

 I might have answers.
 Ask away.